craychee/craychee.github.io/source/_posts/2015-10-04-production-is-an-artifact.md

 }
 ```

-This is what your Drupal project's development root might look like:
+This is what your Drupal project's development repository might look like:

 ```
 Vagrantfile